Operabase: Recent developments

 In 2019, Arts Consolidated ApS, a Danish company specialising in performing arts, acquired Operabase.
-The relaunch of Operabase meant constructing a site as a Service-Orientated Architecture (SOA) that “provides a flexible interface that responds to the needs of individual users.”
+The relaunch of Operabase meant constructing a site as a Service-Orientated Architecture (SOA) that "provides a flexible interface that responds to the needs of individual users."

+On 8 September 2026, Events.com, a Californian events-technology company, announced it had completed the acquisition of Operabase from Arts Consolidated ApS.
+Operabase continues to operate from Copenhagen under Arts Consolidated ApS as part of Events.com's group of live-events brands, which also include Summit, Remo and the La Jolla Concours d'Elegance.
+Events.com board member Doug R. Harrison led the acquisition and oversees the platform's integration into the group.

+Arts Consolidated ApS launched a companion streaming service, CueTV, in 2021, offering opera, classical music and ballet productions.
+In December 2024, Operabase and Deutsche Grammophon's STAGE+ classical-music streaming service announced a partnership making STAGE+ Operabase's exclusive streaming partner; CueTV ceased operations on 12 December 2024, with its subscribers and Operabase Pro subscribers transitioning to STAGE+.

 Public website

 The database was operated by Gibb and Muriel Denzler.
 As has been noted by Gibb and Denzler in an article on the website of Opera Europa (the European opera service organisation similar to those which exist in the US and Canada, Opera America and Opera.ca) they provide specialised services to opera professionals, with the site including "casting tools, artist records, management details, productions information".
 But they emphasise that "the site was originally created for the general public, who still provide 96% of its users".

 Operabase is now available in 34 languages and provides services to opera professionals for a fee, although the site is searchable by any web user at no charge.